qqshfox/fpkgi-server/README.md

 ## Building for Multiple Platforms

-GitHub Actions workflows (`build.yml` and `docker-build.yml`) build binaries and a multi-arch Docker image (linux/x86_64, linux/arm64) for macOS (Intel and Apple Silicon), Linux (x86_64 and ARM64), and Windows (x86_64).
+The GitHub Actions workflow (`build.yml`) builds binaries and a multi-arch Docker image (linux/x86_64, linux/arm64) for macOS (Intel and Apple Silicon), Linux (x86_64 and ARM64), and Windows (x86_64).
 Binaries are released as GitHub Release assets, and the Docker image is pushed to `ghcr.io/qqshfox/fpkgi-server`.

 ## Dependencies